Shade flowers we love them, and it’s good to have a cool and shady setting around your home.

 Epimedium (Fairy Wings, Barrenwort or Bishop‘s Hat)

-It is a rhizomatous perennial wildflower which is easy to grow as a groundcover in dry shade.
+It is a rhizomatous perennial wildflower that is easy to grow as a groundcover in dry shade.

 The plant has heart-shaped or oval leaves with wiry stems.